giovanizanetti/MY-POMDORO/README.md

 ## My workflow

 I break the main problem into smaller problems, those smaller problems in even smaller pieces until I have tiny problems.

 I resolve one at the time, code, test, commit and push to Github.

 Usually, when I encounter a bug which is not related to the functionality I am working with, I take a note to tackle it later.

 If I have any idea during the development process, I take a note and try to implement it later.

 I like using [Trello](https://trello.com/b/KiV34P0Y/my-pomodoro) to help with my notes.
-If I got stuck I always try to find the solution in one of the options:
+If I get stuck I always try to find the solution in one of the options:
   - Documentation
   - Google
   - Stackoverflow